 The Ultimate Travel Guide to Milan, Italy

-Milan, Italy’s second largest city, is considered the world’s capital of fashion and design.
+Milan, Italy’s second-largest city, is considered the world’s capital of fashion and design.
 The numbers are impressive: 12.000 fashion companies, 800 showrooms, and 6000 sales outlets in Milan alone.
-In a world full of designer label fakes, here you’ll find the ‘real thing’ such as Gucci.
+In a world full of designer brands, here you’ll find the ‘real thing’ such as Gucci.
 Versace or Valentino.
-Maybe your budget stretches to a little original something, it will be a great souvenir of your visit to Milan and last you a lifetime.

-Design doesn’t only refer to architecture but also to furniture.
-Milan Fashion Week, Fiera Milano and Milan Furniture Fair are world famous events attended by millions of visitors.
+The design doesn’t only refer to architecture but also to furniture.
+Milan Fashion Week, Fiera Milano, and Milan Furniture Fair are world-famous events attended by millions of visitors.

-Although Emperor Diocletian moved the capital of the Western Roman Empire from Rome to Milan, not much of ancient Roman sites are left.
-Instead, you will find a great number of Gothic, Baroque, Renaissance and Art Noveau buildings to admire.
-Add to this the modern skyscrapers of the business district of Porta Nuova and centuries of exquisite architecture stretch before your eyes.
+Although Emperor Diocletian moved the capital of the Western Roman Empire from Rome to Milan, not many ancient Roman sites are left.
+Instead, you will find a great number of Gothic, Baroque, Renaissance, and Art Noveau buildings to admire.
+Add to this the modern skyscrapers of the business district of Porta Nuova, and centuries of exquisite architecture stretch before your eyes.

-Music plays an important role in Milan too.
+Music plays a vital role in Milan too.
 It’s the ambition of every singer, solo pianist, and conductor to perform in the world’s most famous opera house: La Scala.
 Tickets are expensive, but maybe you can attend a performance.

-In this Milan Travel Guide blog, we listed helpful DIY Milan travel tips and advice on how to get there, get around, itinerary, restaurants, best hotels, tour packages and more.
+In this Milan Travel Guide blog, we listed helpful DIY Milan travel tips and advice on getting there, getting around, things to do in Milan, restaurants, best hotels, tour packages, and more.

 Best time to visit